Reserve power: Spain

 The Spanish Constitution of 1978 explicitly says the monarch is not subject to any responsibility but for his acts to be valid must be endorsed by the Government and will not be valid without such an endorsement.
 The only exception is that the monarch is free to appoint and remove the members of private and military advisors (Casa Real).

 Title IV of the Constitution invests the monarch with sanction (Royal Assent) and promulgation (publication) of laws, while Title III The Cortes Generals, Chapter 2 Drafting of Bills outlines the method by which bills are passed.
 According to Article 91, within fifteen days that a bill has been passed by the Cortes Generales, the monarch shall give assent and publish the new law.
 Article 92 invests the monarch with the right to call for a referendum on the advice of the president and the previous authorization of Congress.

 No provision within the Constitution invests the monarch with the ability to veto legislation directly, however no provision forbids the denial of royal assent – effectively, a veto.
-When the media asked King Juan Carlos I if he would endorse the bill legalizing gay marriages, he answered "Soy el Rey de España y no el de Bélgica" ("I am the King of Spain, and not that of Belgium") – inreference to King Baudouin I of Belgium who in 1990 had refused to sign the Belgian law legalising abortion.
+When the media asked King Juan Carlos I if he would endorse the bill legalizing same-sex marriages, he answered "Soy el Rey de España y no el de Bélgica" ("I am the King of Spain, and not that of Belgium") – in reference to King Baudouin of Belgium who in 1990 had refused to grant express assent to a Belgian bill legalising abortion (though allowing it to become law through a legal loophole).
 The King gave his royal assent to Law 13/2005 on 1 July 2005; the law was gazetted in the Boletín Oficial del Estado on 2 July, and came into effect on 3 July 2005.